📝 KitchenNmbrs context · ⏱️ 5 min read

 1. Blindly trusting automatic price adjustments

-Some entrepreneurs let systems automatically adjust their menu prices when purchase prices rise.
+Some entrepreneurs let systems automatically adjust their menu prices.
 This can lead to prices that don't match your market positioning or competitive situation.

 2. Not backing up recipes and cost prices

 Many hospitality entrepreneurs forget to export their data until it's too late.
-If your system goes down or you want to switch, you lose months rebuilding your database.
+From years of working in professional kitchens, I've seen chefs lose months of work rebuilding their database after system crashes.

 3. Accepting 'black box' calculations